Élodie Thomis

 Élodie Ginette Thomis (/fr/; born 13 August 1986) is a French former football player who played for French club Lyon of the Division 1 Féminine.
 She played either a winger or striker and was described as a player who possesses pace comparable to that of French men's internationals Thierry Henry and Sidney Govou.
 Thomis is a graduate of the women's section of the Clairefontaine academy and was a French women's international having made her debut with the team in June 2005 at UEFA Women's Euro 2005 against Italy.

 Career

 Early career

 Thomis was born in the commune of Colombes, a northwestern suburb of Paris, to parents of Martiniquais heritage.
-She began her sporting career training as a sprinter and long-distance runner.
+She began her sporting career training as a sprinter.
 At the age of 13, Thomis began playing football after attending a trial for women footballers in Épinay-sur-Seine.
 After successfully playing for the local club, she joined Football Club Feminin de Colombes in her hometown.
 In 2002, Thomis was selected to attend CNFE Clairefontaine, the women's section of the Clairefontaine academy.
 She spent three years training at the facility alongside future domestic teammates Louisa Necib, as well as future international teammates Caroline Pizzala, Élise Bussaglia, and Laure Lepailleur.
 In three seasons at the academy, Thomis played in over 50 matches scoring 32 goals.